Accelerating and Streamlining the Purchase Requisition(PR) Management Process

 How Important is Purchase Requisition for your Business?

 Does your business need a purchase requisition process?
 For small businesses, where the volume of purchases is low, managing and tracking the expenses may not be a challenge.
-Medium to large organizations where the volume of purchases is high, a proper method for tracking the expenses is required.
+In the medium to large organizations where the volume of purchases is high, a proper method for tracking the expenses is required.
 Irrespective of whether the business is small or large, having a standardized purchase requisition and purchase order procedure is important for smooth and efficient operations.

 The purchase request form is an internal document that is generated by the department that requires goods and services.
 Routing your purchases through a PR ensures that goods are not directly ordered from the vendor.
 A purchase requisition helps you keep your purchase orders and invoices in check.